lionar-php/messages/readme.md

 # Lionar messages

 Lionar messages provides a secure layer to create valid messages.
-Some validation rules are automatically applied when you make use of this package.
-For example a paragraph can only consist of a maximum of 140 characters.
+The following validation rules are automatically applied when using this package.

 ## Validation rules